slviajero/tinybasic/README.md

 FOR and GOSUB have own shallow stacks.

-The intepreter is writen in 3 layers
+The intepreter is written in 3 layers

 Layer 0: variable handling, errors, stack, mathemetics and input/output.
 Layer 0 functions do not change the interpreter state.